-Name, Residence, Principal Occupation, Major Positions with Lifeco Served as Director From George S. Bain (1)(5) - Glenavy, Northern Ireland, United Kingdom Mr. Bain's principal occupation is that of a Corporate Director.
-He was most recently Principal of London Business School and then President and Vice-Chancellor of Queen's University of Belfast.
-He has been a mediator and arbitrator in numerous industrial disputes and has consulted for many organizations in both the private and public sectors.
-May 7, 2009 Marcel R. Coutu (2)(3)(4)(6) - Calgary, Alberta, Canada Mr. Coutu is the former Chairman of Syncrude Canada Ltd., one of Canada's largest oil sands projects, and is past President and Chief Executive Officer of Canadian Oil Sands Limited.
+Name, Residence, Principal Occupation, Major Positions with Lifeco Served as Director From Marcel R. Coutu (2)(3)(4)(6) - Calgary, Alberta, Canada Mr. Coutu is the former Chairman of Syncrude Canada Ltd., one of Canada's largest oil sands projects, and is past President and Chief Executive Officer of Canadian Oil Sands Limited.
 May 3, 2007 André Desmarais, O.C., O.Q.
-(2)(3)(4)(6) - Westmount, Québec, Canada Mr. Desmarais is Co-Chairman of Power Financial Corporation, a holding company with substantial interests in the financial services industry, and Deputy Chairman, President and Co-Chief Executive Officer of Power Corporation of Canada, a holding and management company.
+(2)(3)(4)(6) - Westmount, Québec, Canada Mr. Desmarais is Executive Co-Chairman of Power Financial Corporation, a holding company with substantial interests in the financial services industry, and Deputy Chairman, President and Co-Chief Executive Officer of Power Corporation of Canada, a holding and management company.
 April 22, 1992 Paul Desmarais, Jr., O.C., O.Q.
-(2)(3)(4)(6) - Westmount, Québec, Canada Mr. Desmarais is Co-Chairman of Power Financial Corporation and Chairman and Co-Chief Executive Officer of Power Corporation of Canada.
-May 15, 1986

-Name, Residence, Principal Occupation, Major Positions with Lifeco Michael L. Hepher (1)(2)(3)(6) - London, England, United Kingdom Mr. Hepher's principal occupation is that of a Corporate Director.
+(2)(3)(4)(6) - Westmount, Québec, Canada Mr. Desmarais is Executive Co-Chairman of Power Financial Corporation and Chairman and Co-Chief Executive Officer of Power Corporation of Canada.
+May 15, 1986 Michael L. Hepher (1)(2)(3)(6) - London, England, United Kingdom Mr. Hepher's principal occupation is that of a Corporate Director.
+May 4, 2006 Chaviva M. Hošek, O.C., Ph.D, LL.D.
+(1)(5) - Toronto, Ontario, Canada Ms. Hošek is President Emeritus of The Canadian Institute for Advanced Research, Toronto and is a Professor at the School of Public Policy and Governance at the University of Toronto.
+May 1, 2008